 - I brew the same amount of coffee every day.
 I never try to make just 7oz of coffee – always 14-15.
-This means I can follow the exact same steps every single time I pull out the coffee gear.
+This means I can follow the same steps every time I pull out the coffee gear.

 Generally, the coffee’s great.
 Some days it’s not quite where it should be because of bad bean measurements, but we’re usually satisfied.

 Speaking of satisfied, check out Lauren with these llamas in Ecuador…

 From the very first moment we dreamed of traveling abroad and moving cities every 2-8 weeks, we knew that we could NOT leave our morning coffee up to chance.
 We had to bring our own gear – and it’s been so worth it.